ansible07/Orbital/Infiltration.md

 implants, so I'd have full access to my own tools and expert systems while experiencing the simulation.
-This was especially important considering I wouldn't be able to access the Internet much while in there, that would leave too many tracks I'd need to erase later.
+This was especially important considering I wouldn't be able to access the Internet much while in there; that would leave too many tracks I'd need to erase later.